maciejmiklas/cyclop/cyclop-wicket-components/README.md

 This is Wicket's `AjaxPagingNavigator` which view has been adopted to Bootstrap 3 HTML structure.
 This blog article contains implementation details: http://maciej-miklas.blogspot.de/2013/10/wicket-6-paging-navigator-for-bootstrap.html

+It also supports Iterable Grid View.

 ## Iterable Grid View
 Package: `org.cyclop.web.components.iterablegrid`

-This is the Wicket's `GridView` that does not work with `IDataProvider` but with `IterableDataProvider`.
-New data  provider has a bit different interface - it requires only plain Iterator and a factory method to create models for elements  returned by the iterator:
+This Grid View is based on Wicket's `GridView`, however it does not work with `IDataProvider` but with new data provider: `IterableDataProvider`.
+This one relies only on plain java iterator, size information is not needed, and there also there is no need to create iterators for each page.

 ``` java
 final List<String> myGridData = new ArrayList<>();